 Check Your Wires

 If frayed wires bug you, now is a good time to replace them.
-They may not be broke, but they're also not a good look.
+They're not only a safety hazard—they're also not a good look.

-Nothing is more irritating than when you get settled on the sofa, bowl of popcorn on your lap, and can't turn on the television because the remote's batteries are dead.
+Nothing is more irritating than when you get settled on the sofa, bowl of popcorn on your lap, and you can't turn the television on because the remote's batteries are dead.
 Go through every battery-operated appliance and tool in the house and make sure the batteries are alive and well.

-Some batteries can't be thrown away in a regular trash can; they have to be disposed of in a specific recycling receptacle.
+Some batteries can't be thrown away in a regular trash can; they have to be disposed of in a specific recycling receptacle or through a hazardous waste collection program.
 Before tossing your batteries, check the label.

 Clean the Lightbulbs